 Exceptions to the community property rule in Texas

-An exception to the community property rule in Texas is that property that you acquired during your marriage by inheritance or gift made specifically to you is not a part of the community estate of you and your spouse.
+An exception to the community property rule in Texas is that property you acquired during your marriage by inheritance or gift explicitly made to you is not a part of the community estate of you and your spouse.

-Once you or your spouse move out of the marital home this is the time for when contributions, in the eyes of the court, to your community estate typically cease.
-Property or debts that you acquire after this stage are part of your separate estate.
-Your case may be under temporary orders or standing orders that keep you from acquiring large amounts of debt or property that are not necessary to completing your divorce.
+Once you or your spouse move out of the marital home, this is the time for when contributions, in the eyes of the court, to your community estate typically cease.
+After this stage, property or debts that you acquire are part of your separate estate.
+Your case may be under temporary orders or standing orders that keep you from reaching enormous amounts of debt or property that are not necessary to complete your divorce.

-Paper Trails are important in a Texas divorce when it comes to property issues
+Paper Trails are essential in a Texas divorce regarding property issues.

 Let’s say that you inherited some money from a deceased relative.
-In order to prove that it is separate property you should be able to show where the money was deposited and the source of the money as well.
-I will always remember a past client who had a long and very detailed chain of emails, title documents and other real estate documents that showed that a condo he purchased during the marriage was with inherited funds and therefore his separate property.
+To prove that it is separate property, you should show where the money was deposited and the source of the funds.
+I will never forget a past client who had a long and very detailed chain of emails, title documents, and other real estate documents that showed that a condo he purchased during the marriage was with inherited funds and, therefore, his separate property.

-Forensic accountants are relevant in certain instances where it is not clear whether a piece of property is part of the community or separate estates of you and your spouse.
+Forensic accountants are relevant in certain instances where it is unclear whether a piece of property is part of the community or separate estates of you and your spouse.
 These accountants have specialized training and experience in looking at documents and tracing the source of the money used to purchase them.
-You would hire one to do the work for you and then to come to court to testify as to the results of what was found.
+You would hire one to do the work for you and then come to court to testify about the results of what was found.

 Questions about today’s subject matter?
 Contact the Law Office of Bryan Fagan

 We hope you will come back to our blog tomorrow to read more about finances and divorce.
-In the meantime if you have questions about anything that we discussed today please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-We can set you up with a free of charge consultation with one of our licensed family law attorneys.
-These consultations are available six days a week and can go a long ways towards answering questions and providing you with reassurance about your situation.
+In the meantime, if you have questions about anything that we discussed today, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+We can set you up with a free-of-charge consultation with one of our licensed family law attorneys.
+These consultations are available six days a week and can go a long way towards answering questions and reassuring you about your situation.